-The Cadi Jam Ora – First Encounters Garden was built between 1997-2001.
-It explores the relationship between people and plants on the site of the first frontier between an Aboriginal cultural group, the Cadigal and the permanent European settlement created by the convicts, marines and officers who arrived with the First Fleet in January, 1788.
+The Cadi Jam Ora – First contact Garden was built between 1997-2001.
+It explores the relationship between people and plants on the site of the first connections between an Aboriginal cultural group, the Cadigal and the permanent European settlement created by the convicts, marines and officers who arrived with the First Fleet in January, 1788.

-The Cadigal and other Aboriginal cultural groups had developed a complex relationship with the plants native to this site over tens of thousands of years.
-Gulgadya or Grass Trees (Xanthorrhoea spp) are not just striking and unique to look at, they were used by Aboriginal cultural groups to provide food and resources.
+The Cadigal people and other Aboriginal clans had developed a complex relationship with the plants native to this site over tens of thousands of years.
+Gulgadya or Grass Trees (Xanthorrhoea spp) are not just striking and unique to look at, they were used by Aboriginal clans to provide food and resources.

-A 50 metre storyline winds its way through the Cadi Jam Ora – First Encounters Garden.
-We invite you to take some time to read and reflect on the images and stories that speak of both the Aboriginal history of Sydney and our shared history.
-Contemporary Aboriginal voices are heard throughout the storyline, indicated by small Aboriginal flags.
-Their voices add important context and insight to this historical record.
+A 50 metre storyline winds its way through the Cadi Jam Ora – First contact Garden.
+We invite you to take some time to read, respect and reflect on the images and stories that speak of both the Aboriginal history of Sydney and our shared history.
+Aboriginal peoples voices are heard throughout the storyline, indicated by small Aboriginal flags.
+Their voices and stories add important culture, heritage context and insight to this historical record.

 In the centre of the garden, a large sandstone meeting area interrupts the straight lines that mark the layout of the footprint of the Garden as it was in 1816.
-We’ve peeled back one era of history to reveal and explore another, more ancient story that lives on in contemporary Australia.
+We’ve peeled back one era of history to reveal and explore another, more ancient story, connection and voice that lives on in contemporary Australia.

 Learn about Aboriginal bush foods and culture